St Peter's Church, Liverpool

 St Peter's Church was the Anglican pro-cathedral and parish church of Liverpool.
 It was erected in 1700, consecrated on 29 June 1704, and demolished in 1922.
 It was located on Church Street.
 Its location is now marked by a bronze Maltese cross on Church Street.

 History

 The first oratorio to be performed in Liverpool was Handel's Messiah, which took place in St Peter's Church.

 On 1 July 1880, J. C. Ryle was appointed as the first Bishop of Liverpool, at which point St Peter's became the pro-cathedral of Liverpool.

 The church was later replaced as the cathedral of Liverpool by the current Liverpool Cathedral.

+A small theological library was founded in the vestry of the church in 1715 for general use.
+An inventory of the church's goods was taken in 1893 which recorded that the library's existence was not widely known amongst Liverpool people and that there was a misconception amongst parishioners that it was for the exclusive use of the clergy.
 The church's records are stored in the Liverpool Records Office.